 How is virtualization different from cloud computing?

-Essentially, virtualization differs from cloud computing because virtualization is software that manipulates hardware, while cloud computing refers to a service that results from that manipulation.
+Virtualization is software that manipulates hardware, while cloud computing refers to a service that results from that manipulation.
 You can't have cloud computing without virtualization.
 [Read related article: Cloud Computing: A Small Business Guide]

 What are the advantages of a virtualized environment over the cloud?

 "Private cloud computing means the client owns or leases the hardware and software that provides the consumption model," Livesay said.
-With public cloud computing, users pay for resources based on usage.
 "You pay for resources as you go, as you consume them, from a [vendor] that is providing such resources to multiple clients, often in a co-tenant scenario."

 How do you know if your business needs a virtualization solution?

-"Generally speaking, businesses who work more on an OPEX model that have less IT staff and fewer security concerns are more cloud oriented," Livesay said.
-"Businesses that need greater control for integration and security or who work more on a CAPEX model would lean towards virtualization."
+"Businesses that work more on an OPEX [operational expenditures] model that have less IT staff and fewer security concerns are more cloud oriented," Livesay said.
+"Businesses that need greater control for integration and security or who work more on a CAPEX [capital expenditures] model would lean towards virtualization."

 How do businesses know if they should use a true cloud solution?